datenstrom/.github/CONTRIBUTING.md

 # Datenstrom contributing guidelines

-Here's an overview of our guidelines:
+Here's a quick overview of our guidelines:

 - Write your question in the title, if you want to ask a question.
 - Explain how to reproduce the bug, if you want to report a bug.